This post may contain affiliate links. Please see disclosure policy here.

 - Heat skillet over medium heat or until a drop of water sizzles in the pan.

 - Add 1 tsp butter, coat the pan with melted butter.
-Pour a scant 1/3 cup of batter and quickly swirl the pan to evenly coat the bottom.
+Lift the pan off the burner and pour a scant 1/3 cup of batter, quickly swirl the pan to evenly coat the bottom and return pan to burner.

 - Cook until the pancake sets, about 1-2 minutes.
 Using a spatula, lift the pancake by the edge and turn; cook until lightly golden on the other side, about 15-30 seconds.
 Transfer to a plate and keep warm in oven while making the others.